-Since smoking marijuana in Jamaica is so widespread, she compared two groups of women: one which did not use the substance during the pregnancy and the other group of 44 women which smoked weed on a regular basis.
+Since smoking marijuana in Jamaica is so widespread, she compared two groups of women: One group did not use cannabis during pregnancy and the other group of 44 women smoked pot on a regular basis throughout their pregnancy.

-Dr. Dreher’s team made a series of function tests on babies during different periods after birth (one day to five years of age).
+Dr. Dreher’s team made a series of function tests on babies during different periods after birth (up until the kids were five years old).

-Her findings were really surprising, especially for that time, since babies from mothers who used marijuana had a better score in basic function and reflex tests and were more calm, too.
+Their findings were really surprising, especially for that time, since babies from mothers who used marijuana scored better in basic function and reflex tests.

-Dr. Dreher continued to observe the outcome and at the age of five, children took IQ tests while some other factors were taken into account, like school and home environment.
+Dr. Dreher continued to observe the kids and at the age of five, children took IQ tests.
+At this point, some other factors were taken into account, like school and home environment.

 Her conclusion was clear:

-There was no difference between children whose mothers used and did not use marijuana during pregnancy.
+There was no difference between children whose mothers used cannabis and whose mothers did not use cannabis during pregnancy.